Surviving Post COVID-19 with ERP

 Enable Remote Working

 In the post-COVID-19 period, remote working will become the new norm.
-ERP system must integrate with other sub-systems for seamless business operations and allow users to access the system outside of the company premises.
+ERP systems must integrate with other sub-systems for seamless business operations.
+Users must be able to access the ERP system outside of their company premises.

 Companies can achieve remote access through the following methods: